Eight steps for a successful installation at your business

-Follow the steps we've outlined below to install an EV charger for use by employees at your business.
-We've also provided some key considerations and resources to help you have a smooth ride through the process.
+Follow the steps below to install an electric vehicle (EV) charger for use by employees at your business.
+We've also provided some key resources to help you have a smooth ride through the process.

 Support to get started

-Businesses looking to install EV charging stations can get up to five hours of free advice and planning assistance from an expert in EV charging and equipment.
+Businesses looking to install EV chargers can get up to five hours of free advice and planning assistance from an expert in EV charging and equipment.

 Step 1: Get permission

-Unless you have authority over the building, it's likely that you'll have to get permission in order to start the process of installing EV chargers.
+Unless you have authority over the building, it's likely that you'll have to get permission to install EV chargers.

 Step 2: Hire an electrician

 Determine where the EV chargers will be installed.
 If you plan to apply to the EV charger rebate program for funding, be sure to select an eligible EV charger.

 Find out whether the electrical infrastructure in your building can accommodate the EV chargers and make upgrades as needed.

 An electrical contractor can do a load calculation using the last 12 months of your meter usage data to determine your structure's electrical capacity available for EV charging.